bakhtiyar0309/2023SK_Internship_Test/README.md

 D. `.adj_matrix_to_graph()` - To plot the resulting random graph using matplotlib

-#### Part A: To generate and plot a random graph execure the following code:
+#### Part A: To generate and plot a random graph, execute the following code:

 ```
 g = Graph()